-In order to contextualize the main technical sessions of the AAEW, an overview of the AAEW was provided by Mr. Max Olupot; followed by the AFAAS strategic orientation and Ms. Beatrice Luzobe, CEO UFAAS, who shared experiences from country fora on extension systems and their contribution to National Agricultural Investment Plans (NAIPs).
+In order to contextualize the main technical sessions of the AAEW, an overview of the AAEW was provided by Mr. Max Olupot; followed by the AFAAS strategic orientation and Ms. Beatrice Luzobe, CEO UFAAS, who shared experiences from country fora on extension systems and their contribution to National Agricultural

+Investment Plans (NAIPs).
 Linkages were made to the general Agricultural research and development paradigms in the continent.
 This provided participants for clear understanding of African Union vision 2063 and CAADP Malabo renewed aspirations and commitments for Africa's agricultural growth.

-3.0 Parallel Sessions and Key Issues Discussed Per Sub-theme
+3.0 Parallel Sessions and Key Issues Discussed Per Subtheme

 There were five parallel sessions conducted and these sessions involved the presentation of research papers, posters, and case stories from different partner organizations based on the Extension week Sub-themes.
-During the sessions, interesting insights came up around the areas of professionalism, sustainability of projects, costprofit extension models, value chain models, technologies, and approaches - e-voucher systems.
-Professionalism was considered key and that it should be defined in two categories: Technical and financial.
-Members advocated for member countries to have Extension policies in place which must be legislated with regulations and implementation plan be followed
+During the sessions, interesting insights transpired with respect to; professionalism, sustainability of projects, cost-profit extension models, value chain models, technologies, and approaches - e-voucher systems.
+Professionalism was considered key and should be defined into; i) Technical capacities, and ii) Functional capacities.
+Members advocated for member countries to have Extension policies in place which must be legislated with regulations and an implementation plan to be followed.